neonevm/neon-evm.docs/docs/developing/dev_environment/local_solana.md

 The [Neon EVM](https://neon-labs.org/) is a solution that performs transaction execution outside layer 1.
 The development process can be run on any modern Linux or Mac system, though this document is based on an Ubuntu 20.04 experience.

 All the services in the **`Neon EVM environment`** presented by the docker-compose configuration files can be interchangeably substituted with their experimental versions in order to develop and test each service independently.
 To resolve issues, the Neon engineer has to be able to replace any service with a customized one according to the current requirements.
 You are welcome to change the following `docker-compose` configuration files based on your needs.
-Also, you can bring them altogether in a single docker-compose file, it is important to provide dependencies according to the following sequence.
+You can also combine them in a single docker-compose file, though it is important to provide dependencies according to the following sequence.

 Before you start to build your local environment, make sure you have all the [prerequisites](#prerequisites).